Woolston and Woolston Hall

 From a population of one hundred and eighty six in the days of Mr' Statham and Bishop Briggs, St. Peter's now numbered over thirteen hundred parishioners.

 In 1975 St. Michael’s in Rixton was suppressed, and its title added to that of St. Peter's Woolston.
 Abbot Marsh's chapel was sold and converted into a private household.

 At the beginning of 1985 the church was decorated and reordered according to the liturgical requirements of Vatican Council II, with a porch added at the back.
 This work was carried out by the main contractors McGoff & Byrne Ltd of Sale, Cheshire.
 The marble used for the altar, tabernacle support, and lectern is Italian Botticino, and the wood in the sanctuary area is Japanese Oak.
 This work was executed by Ormsby of Scarisbrick.
 Before the old altar was dismantled the papal motif was carefully removed and fitted into a wood and brass surround.
 This is now mounted at the entrance to St. Peter's school in Hillock Lane.
 At the same time, an embroidered panel was commissioned and the details of this exquisite piece can be found here or in the tab under Our History.

-The reorder undertaken in 1985 is, in essence, save for some decoration and the odd tabernacle change or so, the church we see today.
+The reorder undertaken in 1985 is, save for some decoration and the odd tabernacle change or so, the church we see today.